My Story

 Sound Healing Practitioner

-I want to inspire others to connect or reconnect with their inner voice and most authentic self.
+I want to inspire others to connect or reconnect with their inner voice and to be their most authentic self.

-I found some talking therapies extremely useful, yet not always sufficient on my journey from burnout to recovery.
-I found out that my body also needed support.
-Some traumas are known to leave lasting imprints in the body (Van der Kolk, 2014).
-That’s why somatic practices like yoga are so essential to help address them.
+I found some talking therapies extremely useful, yet not always sufficient on my journey to recovery.
+Some traumas are known to leave lasting imprints in the body.
+This is why somatic practices like yoga are so essential to help address them.

 When I went back to employment, I noticed the crucial lack of provision to support employees’ wellbeing.
 I witnessed and experienced a lot of stigma in the workplace.
 Mental health was often -and still is- frowned upon or misunderstood, including in healthcare services.
 People don’t really talk about it.
 It’s like the elephant in the room.